HosseinAhmadieAmiri/SMRF-BRB-SupplementaryDocument/README.md

 # SMRF-BRB Dual Steel Buildings
-This repository contains a supplementary document for the manuscript entitled "Life Cycle Cost-Based Optimization Framework for Seismic Design and Quantifying Target Safety of Dual Steel Buildings with Buckling-Restrained Braces".
+This repository contains a supplementary document for the paper entitled "Life Cycle Cost-Based Optimization Framework for Seismic Design and Target Safety Quantification of Dual Steel Buildings with Buckling-Restrained Braces".